-The government used uncharged, unproven murder-for-hire allegations to deny Ross bail, smear him in the media, bias his jurors, and justify the life sentence he ultimately received.
+The prosecution used false, uncharged allegations of violence to deny Ross bail, smear him in the media, bias his jurors, and justify the life sentence he ultimately received.

-Although the accusations were not part of Ross’s charges at trial—which were all non-violent—the presiding jugde permitted the prosecution to speak at length about these uncharged crimes, despite protest from the defense that this would prejudice the jury and the public.
+Although the accusations were not part of Ross’s charges at trial—which were all non-violent—the presiding jugde permitted the prosecution to speak at length about these uncharged allegations, despite protest from the defense that this would prejudice the jury and the public.

 Read more at Making A Murderer.